- Achieving Sustainable Site Design through Low Impact Development Practices

 Location of the Air Barrier

-The air barrier, unlike the vapor retarder, (since its function is to stop air movement, not control diffusion), can be located anywhere in the envelope assembly.
+The air barrier, unlike the vapor retarder, (since its function is to stop air movement, not control diffusion), can be located anywhere in the enclosure assembly.
 If it is placed on the predominantly warm, humid side (high vapor pressure side) of the enclosure, it can control diffusion as well, and would be a low-perm vapor barrier material.
 In that case, it is called an "air and vapor barrier."
 If placed on the predominantly cool, drier side (low vapor pressure side) of the wall, it should be vapor permeable (5-10 perms or greater).

 Finally, the complexities of airtightening a building using the interior finish gypsum board are worth highlighting (Fig. 16).
 The airtight drywall approach or "ADA", as it is known in Canada, using the interior drywall as the airtight plane, (Lstiburek and Lischkoff, 1986) is useful in residential work where renovation is not expected for many years.
 In commercial work however, the intent of the designer will most likely be lost to renovation.
 Also, continual rewiring for data lines compromises the drywall's airtightness as the data contractor punches holes above the ceiling.
 It is a very complex, three-dimensional problem, and this author's best advice is, "Don't go there."